morrisjs/morris.js/README.md

 Fork, hack, possibly even add some tests, then send a pull request :)

+Remember that Morris.js is a coffeescript project.
+Please make your changes in the `.coffee` files, not in the compiled javascript files in the root directory of the project.

 ### Developer quick-start

 You'll need [node.js](https://nodejs.org).
 I recommend using